 Blowing Wind and Freezing Temps

-It was this one particular Christmas Eve that comes to mind, though.
+There’s one particular Christmas Eve that comes to mind, though.
 The one when the wind blew so hard that traffic lights hung horizontally instead of their typical right angles to the streets.
 Gusty breezes toppled garbage cans and sent them clanging and banging and rolling and tumbling across asphalt and concrete.
-Dried leaves clicked and ticked and swirled in masses as they made their way down avenues and boulevards and through intersections without regard for red lights or stop signs, continuing on through alleys and across lawns and driveways.
+Dried leaves clicked and ticked and swirled in masses as they made their way down avenues and boulevards and through intersections without regard for stop signs, continuing on through alleys and across lawns and driveways.
 The lighted sign at the bank on the corner of Broad and 14th blinked between the current time and a steady temperature of five degrees.
 Believe me, it was cold enough to make a snowman shiver.

 For warmth, homeless people camping under the overpasses and down by the river burned scraps of broken pallets and whatever twigs, branches, and tree limbs they could find.
 Many of them had no real winter clothing—no coats, parkas, gloves, or wool caps.
 Instead, they added extra layers of filthy, soiled clothing over their already grimy attire.
 They used socks to cover their hands and they draped old army blankets or blue furniture movers’ pads over their heads and shivering bodies.

 And then there was Ridley Perkins, a homeless man who’d been around the city for so long that his name and/or face was quite well-known by many of the locals.
 He was also a regular visitor to the city jail.
 Corrections officers, men who’d “seen it all,” shied away from Ridley when it came time for him to be strip searched.
 No one wanted the job of watching him peel off layer after layer of grunge-caked clothing.
 After all, Perkins’ body odor alone was enough to gag anyone, and it was not unusual to find live maggots squirming around in his soiled underwear or on his skin.